 For some people, herpes recurrences can be reasonably frequent and physically uncomfortable, usually presenting as clusters of blisters which burst, forming ulcers, which crust over and heal.

-In women with herpes, the genital areas most affected are the vulva and the entrance to the vagina.
+In women, the genital areas most affected by genital herpes are the vulva and the entrance to the vagina.
 Herpes sores can sometimes develop on the cervix.

 Less commonly both men and woman can experience herpes sores on the anus, buttocks and tops of the thighs.

-The usual procedure to confirm the presence of the Herpes Simplex virus is for the doctor to perform a swab test, in which a sample of the fluid from a blister, or a swab from ulcers, is taken and sent away for analysis.
+The usual procedure to confirm the presence of the herpes simplex virus is for the doctor to perform a swab test, in which a sample of the fluid from a blister, or a swab from ulcers, is taken and sent away for analysis.
+This test can identify whether the virus infection is caused by HSV-1 or HSV-2.